Are Your Adult Children Still Asking for Money? Here are Four Ways to Get Them to Stop Relying on You Financially

 Helping your adult children financially might look as simple as covering their phone bill or as significant as contributing to a house down payment.
 As children transition into adulthood, most parents still have the desire to support their kids both emotionally and financially.

 If you’re helping your adult children, you’re not alone.
-A 2018 Pew Research Center study found that only 24 percent of young adults were financially independent by age 22, compared to 32 percent in 1980.
+A 2023 publication by the Pew Research Center showed that young adults are reaching key milestones later than in the past.
+Only 25 percent of young adults were financially independent by age 21, compared to 42 percent in 1980.
 Not only can your continued support impede their financial growth, but it may also impact your retirement savings.

 So how can you bring an end to financially supporting your adult children?
 Ease the process with the four suggestions below.